DarkPlacesEngine/DarkPlaces/README.md

 of the file system can be transparently merged from several sources.

 The "base directory" is the path to the directory holding the quake.exe and all game directories.
-The sys_* files pass this to host_init in quakeparms_t->basedir.
 This can be overridden with the "-basedir" command line parm to allow code debugging in a different directory.
 The base directory is only used during filesystem initialization.